Quarkyonic equation of state with a momentum dependent interaction and neutron star structure: Neutron star structure

 In addition, an important and well measured quantity by the gravitational wave detectors, which can be treated as a tool to impose constraints on the EoS, is the dimensionless tidal deformability $\Lambda$, defined as~\cite{PhysRevD.77.021502,Hinderer_2008}

-We notice that $\Lambda$ is sensitive to the neutron star radius, hence can provide information for the low density part of the EoS, which is related also to the structure and properties of finite nuclei.
+We notice that the tidal deformability $\Lambda$ is sensitive to the neutron star radius, hence can provide information for the low density part of the EoS, which is related also to the structure and properties of finite nuclei.